zdravkov/kendo-docs/api/wrappers/jsp/comboBox.md

 ### close `String`

-Fires when the drop-down list is closed
+Fired when the popup of the widget is closed.The event handler function context (available via the this keyword) will be set to the widget instance.

 For additional information check the [close](/api/web/combobox#events-close) event documentation.